oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 ### Detailed Description

-Clone VM from Snapshot will give the ability to perform a clone of a VM , based on a snapshot of a given VM. oVirt-engine core will copy and collapse the images in the snapshot chain (the chain begins with the 1st snapshot, and ends with the selected snapshot).
+Clone from Snapshot will give the ability to perform a clone of a VM or a VM template , based on a snapshot of a given VM. oVirt-engine core will copy and collapse the images in the snapshot chain (the chain begins with the 1st snapshot, and ends with the selected snapshot).
-In order to provide information on the VM to be created for the UI, UI will execute a query that will retrieve the VM and its disks configuration given a snapshot ID.
+In order to provide information on the VM or VM template to be created for the UI, UI will execute a query that will retrieve the VM and its disks configuration given a snapshot ID.
 The UI will use the retrieved configuration as default values for the user to be modified.

 #### Entity Description